mecaneer23/Ndo/README.md

-# Ndo - a todo application
+# Ndo - an ncurses todo application

 A curses implementation of a todo list helper.
 Most of the keybindings are similar to vim-bindings so vim users should feel relatively comfortable.